Yahrzeit – Remembrance

 It too is customary to light the Yahrzeit memorial candle the eve of the Yahrzeit Anniversary Hebrew date, the eve of the last night of the three pilgrimage festivals.
 Also known as when the sun goes down, sundown.
 Not to be confused, when a holiday or festival is one day, the candle is lit on the eve of that day as well.

-It is tradition to say the Kaddish prayer (mourner’s prayer)
+It is tradition to say Kaddish.
+Also known as the prayer Mourners Kaddish.